 During 2016, KBR Aspire Defence secured a contract variation to deliver the Army Basing Programme (ABP) with a capex value of c. £900M.
 Shield Services Group were contracted by their client ADCW as their only asbestos remediation contractor on-site for the whole of the ABP project works.
 Our scope of work varied from each asset and location, from simple removal/remedial works of non-notifiable products, to the removal of various notifiable products, with projects lasting anything from a few days to a number of months.

-With an estimated value of approximately £17m, the entire project ran from April 2016 and is due for completion in during the latter part of 2021.
-During the Project, our range of works has included, but not limited to:
+With a final contract value of approximately £20m, the entire project ran from April 2016 through to November 2021.
+During the Project, our range of works included, but not limited to: